Peru Travel Guide for solo female travellers: my experience in 163 days backpacking the land of the Incas

 - High-end: Atemporal – $190 USD/night for 2 pax; private room/bath; breakfast included

-A very small city and the one that holds a special place in my heart, the best chapters of my life in Latin America happened in Paracas.
-I volunteered, worked and lived here and I just couldn’t leave.
+A very small town and the one that holds a special place in my heart, the best chapters of my life in Latin America happened in Paracas.
+I volunteered, worked, and lived here and I just couldn’t leave.
 I also met my best friends here so it’s really an important place for me!
-Paracas is a small town filled with expats, beaches and a very peaceful surrounding.
+Paracas is a small town filled with ex-pats, beaches, and a very peaceful surrounding.
 It is also home to the famous Isla Ballestas and the Paracas National Reserve.
 Travel time from Lima is 3-4 hours by bus and costs around $12.00 – $20.00 USD.
+Below are some accommodation suggestions in Paracas:

 - Budget: Hostel Kokopelli Paracas – $10 USD/night per pax for a bed in a dorm; breakfast included